HANJIYONG/DenseAttNet-Automatic-Multi-Class-Classification-of-M3-MC-Relationships/README.md

 # DenseAttNet: Automatic Multi-Class Classification of M3-MC Relationships

 This repository contains the official implementation of the paper:
-**"Automatic Multi-Class Classification of 3D Relationships between the Mandibular Third Molar and Canal on CBCT Using a Geometry-Aware Network"** (Published in *Dentomaxillofacial Radiology*).
+**"Automatic Multi-Class Classification of 3D Relationships between the Mandibular Third Molar and Canal on CBCT Using a Geometry-Aware Network"**.

 ## Overview
 This study proposes **DenseAttNet**, a geometry-aware 3D deep learning framework designed to classify the spatial relationship between the Mandibular Third Molar (M3) and the Mandibular Canal (MC) into five categories.